compulim/generator-azure-web-app/README.md

 ## Support Internet Explorer 8

-Although the marketshare of IE8 is fading, in some cases, you may still need to support older browsers.
+Although the user base of IE8 is fading, in some cases, you may still need to support older browsers.

 ### Disable hot module replacement on development server